PengfeiZuo001/DenseArrayToolkit/docs/source/Introduction.md

 ``DAT`` is a MATLAB-based software package for dense seismic array data processing and imaging.
 No dependency is required.
 You can run the program directly after downloading the source code without any warning.

 In the ``./demo/`` directory, we provide some examples to show how to use DAT.
+We provide two presentive array geometries: linear array and distributed array.
+Array data is stored in the ``./data/`` directory.
+You can also use your own array data by following the same format (for details, please refer to [Getting started](Getting_started.md)).

 ## Examples

 **1. RF Stacking**:
 ``` matlab
 clc;clear;close all;